christian-cahig/apf-primer/nomenclature/system-parameter-matrices.md

 $\boldsymbol{y}$,
 *i.e.*,
 $\boldsymbol{e} = \boldsymbol{E} \boldsymbol{y}$.
-This is essentially the power balance equation[^about-E], and is the first component of
-{ref}`the factored formulation of the power flow equations <nom:nodal-residuals:pfe>`.
+This linear relation is the first component of {ref}`the factored formulation of the power flow equations <nom:nodal-residuals:pfe>`.
 Similarly,
 $\boldsymbol{Z}$